History of Mogadishu: Hiraab Imamate

 Hobyo served as a prosperous commercial center for the Imamate while Mogadishu served as the political center where the ruling dynasty resided.
 The agricultural centres of El Dher and Harardhere included the production of sorghum and beans, supplementing with herds of camels, cattle, goats and sheep.
 Livestock, hides and skin, whilst the aromatic woods and raisins were the primary exports as rice, other foodstuffs and clothes were imported.
 Merchants looking for exotic goods came to the Imamate to buy textiles, precious metals and pearls.
 The commercial goods harvested along the Shabelle river were brought to Mogadishu for trade.
 Also, the increasing importance and rapid settlement of more southernly cities such as Mogadishu further boosted prosperity, as more and more ships made their way down the Somali coast to trade and replenish their supplies.

-By the late 19th century, the Imamate began to decline due to internal problems, the Imamate also faced challenges from Imperialist kingdoms, the Zanzibari Sultan from the coast and Geledi Sultanate, and Hobyo Sultanate from the interior from both directions.
+By the late 19th century, the Imamate began to decline due to internal problems, between the Yacquub imams, on the coast and hinterland, the Imamate also faced challenges from Imperialist kingdoms, the Zanzibari Sultan from the coast, Geledi Sultanate, and Hobyo Sultanate from the interior from both directions.